Skip to main content

 Welcome to the University Testing Center, a secure place for your students to take online exams on new, hardwired computers to help reduce the likelihood of hardware or connection failures during testing.

 A Quiet Room is also available for more focused testing.
-However, it is not a fully accessible testing space, so please work with your students if they need special accommodations authorized by the Office of Accessibility Services.
-The OAS Testing Center is open and available.
+However, it is not a fully accessible testing space, so please work with your students if they need special accommodations authorized by the Office of Student Accommodations.
+The OSA Testing Center is open and available.

 Benefits of using the University Testing Center